Eighth Doctor: Dark Eyes

 In November 2012 Big Finish released Dark Eyes, a box set of four audio dramas whose stories take place after To the Death.
 The set introduced a new companion, Molly O'Sullivan (played by Ruth Bradley), an Irish Voluntary Aid Detachment nursing assistant in World War I. The Eighth Doctor changes his appearance, cutting his hair and changing into a World War I navy peacoat after his Victorian clothing is ruined.
-After the success of the first Dark Eyes box set, Big Finish released three more sets continuing Molly's story and introducing Liv Chenka as a new companion; Liv had met the Seventh Doctor in the audio drama Robophobia.
+After the success of the first Dark Eyes box set, Big Finish released three more sets continuing Molly's story and introducing Liv Chenka (played by Nicola Walker), as a new companion; Liv had met the Seventh Doctor in the audio drama Robophobia.

 Doom Coalition

 The Eighth Doctor appeared in Doom Coalition, a four-CD, four-part miniseries.
-He, Liv and new companion Helen Sinclair hunt for the insane Time Lord known as the Eleven, all of whose past personalities are active in his mind at once.
+He, Liv and new companion Helen Sinclair (played by Hattie Morahan) hunt for the insane Time Lord known as the Eleven, all of whose past personalities are active in his mind at once.
 The Doctor interacts with River Song, the Eleventh Doctor's future wife (although she avoids interacting with the Eighth Doctor unless she is disguised), and confronts an alliance between the Monk and the Weeping Angels.
 Doom Coalition concludes with the Doctor thwarting the Doom Coalition, a group of Time Lords led by the Doctor's old schoolfriend Padrac.
 Padrac's latest consultations with the Matrix led him to the conclusion that the only way to save Gallifrey from prophecies of its destruction is to destroy the rest of the universe.
 The hunt for the Eleven is intended to manipulate the Doctor into gathering the equipment needed for Padrac's plan to succeed, but the Doctor and his companions disrupt Padrac's machines at the last minute.
 Big Finish began releasing two Eighth Doctor box sets in 2017: Ravenous and The Eighth Doctor: The Time War.